Consumer Complaints and Reviews

 I got a further call from the women stating that the person I spoke to was nothing to do with the delivery and that she needed to speak to Stuart, who was off.
 She said I have signed to say the car was clean and therefore I am liable for the scratch.
 I said I was not, that it was not done in my care.
 She continued to claim that it’s their policy.
 If I sign to say it’s clean then it’s my fault.
 She was refusing to admit the signature was obtained unlawfully and claimed that the paperwork left in the car clearly outlines their terms and the fact I left it 5 days to report indicates guilt (received car Thurs and called them Mon).
 She even complained about the time I called her.
 She asked for a photo and promised me a call back.
 That is the last I heard from them.
 They will want the car back shortly so I’m dreading what they are going to try to do to me.
 Can anyone advise of anywhere I can get legal advice regarding this?

 They owe me for deposit on car of 500 pounds and they took 100 pounds from my visa without permission.
-The customer service person THEODORE are all in it together, it is a ring of CON.
-Men as woman, they do not contact you and you will never get your money back.
-I have several friends that will now never use them and if South Africa rely on tourist I can assure you that this is the not the way to do it they are crooks robbers.
-Do not trust them with your Visa cards you will be sorry.
+The customer service person THEODORE are all in it together, it is a ring of conmen and woman, they do not contact you and you will never get your money back.
+I have several friends that will now never use them and if South Africa rely on tourist I can assure you that this is the not the way to do it.
+They are crooks robbers.
+Do not trust them with your Visa cards.
+You will be sorry.

 Europcar Claim Reference # ** - I recently hired a car from Europcar at Heathrow Airport.
 I have done this many times without issues.
 However, on this occasion, Europcar contacted me one day after my hire period started with a claim for damage to the car I had only just taken possession of.
 I had not even been back to their facility with the car and was not due to do so for another 2 weeks.
 I immediately pointed out their error that same day.
 However, ignoring my comments, they eventually they sent a claim form to me with details of the damage they claim I made to their car.
 This arrived months later.
 Their damage report of which they sent me a copy was made at around 9:00 am on the 18-Oct, the same day I picked the car up.
 I did not pick the car up until after 3:30 pm that same day.
 At the time of their inspection I was still flying into the UK and was somewhere over the Atlantic Ocean.